 Born in April 1966, Daigan identifies as a white, cis, disabled, queer male.
 In 2009 he co-created the Queer Dharma group at San Francisco Zen Center, and he chaired the Central Cultural Awareness and Inclusivity Committee there from 2012 to 2016.

 Daigan has a BA in Philosophy and Religion from San Francisco State University, and an MA in Buddhist Studies (with a chaplaincy certificate and a certificate in Soto Zen Buddhism) from the Graduate Theological Union and the Institute of Buddhist Studies.
-Daigan has more than 30 years clean and sober, and his work, practice and free time include many hours devoted to public service and community building in a variety of ways, including his work as one of the Sisters of Perpetual Indulgence and previously with Zen Hospice Project.
+Daigan’s work, practice and free time include many hours devoted to public service and community building in a variety of ways, including his work as one of the Sisters of Perpetual Indulgence and previously with Zen Hospice Project.
 In his leisure time Daigan is a voracious reader, and enjoys a good meal with friends.
 He loves to cook, travel, wander, and learn.
 He lived at San Francisco Zen Center’s Urban Temple (City Center) in San Francisco, CA for more than 10 years.